Maryport railway station: Connections

-By rail

-Trains on the Cumbrian Coast Line run between Carlisle and Whitehaven, but some services go beyond Whitehaven to Barrow-in-Furness, and occasionally Lancaster.

-By bus

-Several bus routes stop in Maryport and can provide connections for travellers using the railway station.
-The bus stops on the A596 are only a short walk from the station.
-The number 60 begins in Maryport and heads north-west up the B5300 to Silloth, calling at Allonby, Mawbray, Beckfoot, and Blitterlees, and provides residents of these smaller settlements with a connection to the station.
-There are also buses heading north toward Carlisle via Crosby and Aspatria, south toward Workington via Dunmail Park shopping centre, and east toward Cockermouth.
+Several bus routes stop in Maryport and can provide connections for travellers using the railway station; the bus stops on the A596 are only a short walk from the station.

+Route 60 begins in Maryport and heads north-west up the B5300 to Silloth, calling at Allonby, Mawbray, Beckfoot and Blitterlees; this provides residents of these smaller settlements with a connection to the station.
+There are also buses heading north towards Carlisle, via Crosby and Aspatria, south towards Workington via Dunmail Park shopping centre, and east towards Cockermouth.